MicrosoftDocs/Devices-docs/surface/enable-surface-keyboard-for-windows-pe-deployment.md

 ## Verify imported drivers & configure Windows PE properties

-1. Verify that the WindowsPEX64 folder now contains the imported drivers.
-The folder should resemble the following:
+1. Verify that the WindowsPEX64 folder now contains the imported drivers, as shown in the following figure:

    ![Image that shows the newly imported drivers in the WindowsPEX64 folder of the Deployment Workbench](./images/surface-laptop-keyboard-2.png)
-2. Configure a selection profile that uses the WindowsPEX64 folder.
-The selection profile should resemble the following:
+1. Configure a selection profile that uses the WindowsPEX64 folder, as shown in the following figure:

    ![Image that shows the WindowsPEX64 folder selected as part of a selection profile](./images/surface-laptop-keyboard-3.png)
-3. Configure the Windows PE properties of the MDT deployment share to use the new selection profile, as follows:
+1. Configure the Windows PE properties of the MDT deployment share to use the new selection profile, as follows:
     - For **Platform**, select **x64**.
     - For **Selection profile**, select the new profile.
     - Select **Include all drivers from the selection profile**.